hrtcat/hrtcat/index.md

 Welcome the HRT Cat!
 This is a guide for homebrewing injectable estradiol and testosterone for yourself, for mutual aid, or for grey market resale.
 HRT Cat is open source and ready for contributions.
 We do not sell HRT, this guide is solely for the purposes of harm reduction in the trans community.

 There is a lot of misinformation in the DIY injectables online community.
-This guide was thoroughly researched using a variety of scientific resources that are all cited throughout the guide.
-I have rigorously researched many commonplace claims about how to brew, and have either validated or refuted those claims.
+This guide was thoroughly researched using a variety of scientific resources that are all cited throughout the guide. we have rigorously researched many commonplace claims about how to brew, and have either validated or refuted those claims.

-I have done a deep dive into sterilization best practices when dealing with compounding what is called high-risk<sup>*</sup> preparations.
-Many of those practices cannot be completed in a home lab, but of the ones that are manageable I have written about them in the context of homebrewing.
-My hope is that we can bring safe and necessary lab practices to people who are resorting to homebrewing, for whatever the reason.
+We have done a deep dive into sterilization best practices when dealing with compounding what is called high-risk<sup>*</sup> preparations.
+Many of those practices cannot be completed in a home lab, but of the ones that are manageable we have written about them in the context of homebrewing. our hope is that we can bring safe and necessary lab practices to people who are resorting to homebrewing, for whatever the reason.

-As far as I see it, given the state of the world, people in this community will be more and more forced into making their own hormones.
+As far as we see it, given the state of the world, people in this community will be more and more forced into making their own hormones.
 And while there are options available for purchasing HRT online without a prescription, some people will opt to homebrew.

 {: .warning }
-The more I learn about this topic the more I'm convinced that you should try to get your vials from a legitimate pharmacy.
 Homebrewed vials will never be as safe as what can be achieved with proper training and tools.
 Homebrew vials should be a last resort.
-Consider making gels.
+Consider making topicals.
+We provide this information because we believe homebrew is better than what happens when trans people are not given access to hormones.

 ## Where to start?